nikobockerman/ruuvitags-raspberrypi/ruuvi-collector/README.md

 ## Update ruuvi-collector container

-1. Pull new base image: `./update-base-image.sh`
+1. Pull new base images: `./update-base-images.sh`
 2. Update git repo to version you want to use
     - See [Select ruuvi-collector version](#select-ruuvi-collector-version)
 3. Build new docker image: `./create-image.sh`